Spacetoon: Indonesia

-In Indonesia, Spacetoon officially launched on 24 March 2005.
+In Indonesia, Spacetoon officially launched on 25 March 2005.
 The network was founded by H. Sukoyo, co-founder of TV7.
 When it was launched, Spacetoon broadcast from 6 a.m. to 9:30 p.m.
 WIB.
 Later, broadcast timings were extended from 5 a.m. to 11 p.m.
 When programming ended, a 10-minute section filled with animation, songs, or messages for children was shown.
 During mid-2011, due to financial problems, Spacetoon began broadcasting some home-shopping programs and alternative medicine programs.

 In March 2013, 95% of Spacetoon ownership stakes were acquired by Net Visi Media.
+The reason of this is Spacetoon International no longer wanted to be associated with Spacetoon Indonesia because after the death of H. Sukoyo, H. Sukoyo's confidant took away all of its money amounting to Rp 7.5 billion, and the person has fled abroad without a trace at all.
+However, the case was not reported to the authorities because the embezzlement of funds had been covered by the new owner and declared "finished".

-On 18 May 2013, Spacetoon officially closed for terrestrial to make way for NET. on terrestrial network, while Spacetoon broadcast in Indonesia still remains on satellite television.
+On 18 May 2013, Spacetoon officially moved to satellite television, due to NET. having a test broadcast on terrestrial network before it was officially launched a week later.

 In September 2014, Spacetoon split into two channels: Spacetoon and Spacetoon 2.
 Spacetoon 2 broadcast more cartoon and animation than Spacetoon, although it still broadcast some home-shopping programs.
 In May 2016, Spacetoon added another channel, Spacetoon 3.
 It had clearer audio than Spacetoon and Spacetoon 2, but was closed down on October of the same year.
 In November 2016, Spacetoon 2 was renamed as Space Shopping due to the home shopping programmes contributing the most revenue to the channel, which overall had little income.

-Currently, Spacetoon has three channels in Indonesia: Spacetoon, Space Shopping, and Spacetoon Plus.